Lab 5: Keyboard Surfin'

 Hover over the visualization of the PS/2 clock channel to see the signal timing data.
 How far apart is each falling clock edge?
 At what frequency is the PS/2 clock running?
 Is the keyboard operating with the range dictated by the spec?

-You're ready to answer the first check-in question1.
+You're ready to answer this check-in question2.

 3. Run keyboard test